 - (1) Or every two years, whichever comes first.
 More frequent passenger compartment air filter replacement may be needed if driving in areas with heavy traffic, poor air quality, high dust levels, or environmental allergens.
 Passenger compartment air filter replacement may also be needed if there is reduced airflow, window fogging, or odors.
-Your GM dealer can help determine when to replace the filter. - (2) Visually check all fuel and vapor lines and hoses for proper attachment, connection, routing, and condition. - (3) Do not directly power wash the transfer case and/or front/rear axle output seals.
+Your GM dealer can help determine when to replace the filter. - (2) Do not directly power wash the transfer case and/or front/rear axle output seals.
 High pressure water can overcome the seals and contaminate the transfer case fluid.
-Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced. - (4) Or every five years, whichever comes first.
-See Cooling System ⇒ 313.
+Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced. - (3) Or every five years, whichever comes first.
+See Cooling System ⇒ 330. - (4) Or every 10 years, whichever comes first.
+Inspect for fraying, excessive cracking, or damage; replace, if needed.

-- (5) Or every 10 years, whichever comes first.
-Inspect for fraying, excessive cracking, or damage; replace, if needed. - (6) Replace brake fluid every five years.
-See Brake Fluid ⇒ 319. - (7) Or every 12 months, whichever comes first.
-See Wiper Blade Replacement \$ 321. - (8) Or every 10 years, whichever comes first.
-See Gas Strut(s) \Rightarrow 323. - (9) Replace air conditioning desiccant every seven years.
+- (5) Replace brake fluid every five years.
+See Brake Fluid \Rightarrow 336. - (6) Or every 12 months, whichever comes first.
+See Wiper Blade Replacement ⇒ 338. - (7) Or every 10 years, whichever comes first.
+See Gas Strut(s) \Rightarrow 340. - (8) Replace air conditioning desiccant every seven years.